PeacefulWhale/Misc/C/Advent of Code 2021/Day 8/README.md

 Now we know where each character maps to, and we can find the number it represents.
 From here it's just simple addition and we find the solution to part B!

-These means we need to keep track of the following when we're calculating the total number of times a character appears:

-- One
-- Four

 These numbers create a 4 digit number that we add to our solution.

 After we get the numbers we have to repeat this for every line.